daniel8691/Market_strategy_analysis/README.md

 Some key questions to answer are:
 * What are the trends in the underlying data?
 * Which customer segment has the highest customer value?
-* What do you propose should be Sprocket Central Pty Ltd ’s marketing and growth strategy?
-* What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?

 ### My Visualizations